cybergarage/go-job/doc/overview.md

 #### Function with Arguments and Result Example

-Use `WithCompleteProcessor()` to capture the result of a job execution.
-This is useful when the job has a return value.

 A job with two input parameters and one output can be defined like this:

     job, err := NewJob(